jamez2128/ppassdb/README.md

 # `ppassdb`
-- It is posix compliant shell script that manages encrypted single line text files.
+- It is posix compliant shell script that manages encrypted text files.
 - It is a discount, inferior, and a rip-off version of [password-store](https://www.passwordstore.org/).
 - It uses `gpg` to encrypt files.
-- Aims for portability so you can store them in a USB drive and it is easy to backup
+- Aims for portability in order to easily store them in a USB drive.
-- Designed to work on most Operating Systems including Android
+- Designed to work on most Operating Systems including Android and Windows.
-- It encrypts indivdual text files in a single line and encrypts them indivdually, meaning every file can have different master passwords and it is not required to create a `gpg` keypair
+- It encrypts text files and encrypts them indivdually or with a key pair.
+- You can choose whether to use symetric encryption or with a key pair.
-- Puts the encrypted text to clipboard after decryption
+- It mainly puts the encrypted text to clipboard after decryption.
 - If the script doesn't support the clipboard, there is an option to use the web browser instead.